TommasoTarchi/autoRNAseq/README.md

 - If your pipeline uses FastQ files, please make sure they are **paired-end** and **zipped**.

-- Make sure that in all input files **all relevant information is placed after dots**.
+- Make sure that in all input files **all relevant information is placed before dots**.
 If this is not the case, you can replace these dots with other seprators.
 Example: `<info1>.<info2>.Aligned.out.bam` should be renamed something like `<info1>_<info2>.Aligned.out.bam` if you don't want to lose `<info2>` from the final output file name.
+Also make sure that all input files have different names.

 - If you want to use the pipeline only to remove or mark duplicates (without running previous steps), please make sure that input BAM files are sorted (you can include the BAM sorting step if you are not sure).

-- If your pipeline contains the gene count step, please include the BAM indexing step as well.
-If you only want to run the gene count step, make sure your input BAM files are indexed.
+- If your pipeline contains the gene count and/or the splicing analysis steps, please include the BAM indexing step as well.
+If you only want to run the gene count step, make sure your input BAM files are indexed and that each index file is placed in the same directory as the corresponding BAM file.

 - If you want to run the gene count step, you need to know the *strandedness* of your data.
 If you don't know it, you can infer it from BAM files using [RSeQC infer_experiment.py](http://rseqc.sourceforge.net/#infer-experiment-py)